 If errors are listed that for some reason you cannot correct, a file is provided to recreate the model information correctly, allowing a subsequent analysis to be run successfully.
+You may download this file from the user area of the LUSAS website.

-□ strip_solid_modelling.vbs carries out the modelling of the example.
+□ strip_solid_modelling.lvb This carries out the modelling of the example.